 Out of countless* photographers out there (*okay, so maybe you could count the number of photographers out there, but you'd have to have a lot of spare time), you've chosen me.
 You've either heard about me from a friend, followed me for a bit on social media, or just by luck somehow landed on my site and spent a few minutes scrolling through some of my favourite images.

-You'll see from my images, the way I structure my Everyday Captured portrait sessions and even the fact that my portrait sessions are called "Everyday Captured", that I'm not wanting you to all stand perfectly in a line, turn to the camera, and say "Cheese!"
+You'll see from my images, that I'm not wanting you to all stand perfectly in a line, turn to the camera, and say "Cheese!"
 Ever.

 Quite simply, let the kids be kids.
 Abandon your need to control the situation and trust that I will be able to get the best images based on my experience of working with families and the fact that your kid is kicking back, relaxed and having fun.